dracuzha/crypto-live-tracker/README.md

 ## 📃 Script

-- This Python script gets the crypto live price exchange rate and store it in a csv file
+- This Python script gets the crypto live price exchange rate and store it in a sqlite DB file
 - Uses requests python library to interact with API and gets the json data.
-And the json data is cleaned somewhat and stored in a csv file.
+And the json data is cleaned somewhat and stored in a sqlite DB file.
+- Implemented Pandas for much cleaner approach to insert dictionary data into SQL DB, logging for cleaner way to document the process.

 ## 📝 Note :